-At the end of the first semester of the Propaedeutic phase the study career coach conducts a personal conversation with the student on earned credits.
+At the end of the first semester of the Propaedeutic phase the (study career) coach conducts a personal conversation with the student on earned credits.
 Before the retakes at the end of the first semester take place each student receives a letter at the Fontys e-mail address with information about the warning and the study advice at the end of the first year of enrolment (12 months).
-The student is asked to contact his/her study career coach when no personal conversation has taken place.
+The student is asked to contact his/her (study career) coach if no personal conversation has taken place.